SeqNjoy: Complete RNA-Seq workflows in your Desktop

 3 RNA-Seq in short

-The sequencer is the machine in charge of “reading” the nucleotide sequences corresponding to the mRNA transcripts, generating millions of “short reads” that are stored in a number of “FASTQ files”, one per sample (or biological replica) of your experiment.
-These FASTQ files are the input files of the RNA-Seq data analysis process.
-And you can perform this analysis by yourself using SeqNjoy!
+The sequencing machine (“sequencer”) reads the nucleotide sequences corresponding to the mRNA transcripts, producing millions of short reads.
+These reads are stored in FASTQ files, typically one file per sample or biological replicate in your experiment.
+These FASTQ files are the starting point for RNA-Seq data analysis—and you can carry out this analysis using SeqNjoy!

 4 SeqNjoy framework in short